 A rousing new world opens, a new sun shines, and the outdoors smells exhilarating.
-You’ll go out more, meet friends, try restaurants, walk by a lake.
+You’ll go out more, meet friends, try restaurants, and walk by a lake.
 You’ll even breathe better as your chest and lungs open up to greet the rich outdoors.
 Wowsers, that’s delectable.

 Let’s get to it.
 Do you think you stretch?
 Let’s see.

 Is this you?
 You the width of a breadcrumb to your side, flap your arms for 5 seconds, cuss and whine for 6 seconds, and voilà, done.
 Am I right?
 Most of us think we know how to stretch.
 The truth is…